 By James Pavisian, Attorney

-In November 2014, the Office of Investigative General (“OIG”) issued a report in which it claimed that Administrative Law Judges improperly approved $2 billion dollars worth of social security disability payments.
+In November 2014, the Office of Investigative General (“OIG”) issued a report in which it claimed that Administrative Law Judges improperly approved $2 billion dollars worth of social security disability payments, suggesting SSD fraud.

 To be clear, it is important for the Social Security Administration to take all reasonable means to prevent fraud.
 The people that defraud the Social Security Administration make it harder for those with legitimate social security disability claims to get approved.
-However, that does give the media license to sensationalize the OIG report to suggest fraud within the Social Security Administration is an epidemic.
+However, that does give the media license to sensationalize the OIG report to suggest SSD fraud is an epidemic.
 We understand as disability lawyers in Topeka, KS, that the problem with sensationalizing the facts is that it makes those on disability or pursuing disability benefits fearful.

 I recall a client called me in early 2014 after 60 Minutes aired a special on the Social Security disability program and asked to withdraw her claim because she was afraid she was unintentionally defrauding the government.
 This woman was elderly and had a legitimate claim for disability benefits but the mischaracterization of rampant fraud within the process almost cost her the opportunity to meet with a judge and plead her claim.

-The most recent OIG investigation revealed that approximately 25,000 of the over 6,600,000 applications approved did not have “a well-supported rationale.”
-Again, it is important for the government to install commonsense policies to reduce the number of claims approved without appropriate rationale to zero.
-However, the media, Congress, and the public should not lose cite that over 6,575,000 people provide credible objective medical evidence that they could not work due a physical and/or mental condition.
+The most recent OIG investigation revealed that approximately 25,000 of over 6,600,000 applications approved did not have “a well-supported rationale.”
+Again, it is important for the government to install commonsense policies to reduce the number of SSD fraud, or claims approved without appropriate rationale to zero.
+However, the media, Congress, and the public should not lose sight that over 6,575,000 people provide credible objective medical evidence that they could not work due to a physical and/or mental condition.
 Those 6,575,000 people now have access to the benefits they paid for while working to help them in their time of need.